CyberHumi/Chatbot-Scripts/NanoleafAuroraEffectChanger/ReadMe.txt

 1.3.1:
   ~ fix chat command with 0 cost
 1.4:
-  ~ hoxfix, prevents deadlock between NAEC.py and SLCB by using a msg queue and a seperate thread for Nanoleaf actions
+  ~ hotfix, prevents deadlock between NAEC.py and SLCB by using a msg queue and a seperate thread for Nanoleaf actions

 ###############